graezykev/ts-eslint-standard-js/steps.md

 npm init -y
 ```

-I recommend you enable ES6 modules in your project, which indicates that your source code should use **import** syntax.
+I recommend enabling ES6 modules in your project, indicating that your source code should use **import** syntax.

 ```sh
 npm pkg set type="module"